 Built on scale and speed, our study is the largest of its kind in the United States.
 We’re continuously in field surveying 120,000 people per year, maintain survey responses on over 200,000 people over a 2 year period and release new data every 8 weeks.

-That means every 8 weeks, you have an updated study to use to gain a deep understanding of the entire US consumer population.
+That means every 8 weeks, you have an updated data set to use to gain a deep understanding of the entire US consumer population.

-Each wave, we ask our Core questions as well as questions that pertain to our vertical theme.
-Core questions consist of questions around Coronavirus, Social Justice, Values & Motivations, Demographics, Consumer Preferences, Media, Health & Pharma and Politics & Advocacy.
-Questions asked in a vertical theme are questions such as Restaurants, Retail, Apparel, Home & Family, Food & Non-Alcoholic Beverages, Alcohol & Tobacco & Marijuana, Automotive, Financial Services & Insurance, Technology & Telecom, Travel & Hospitality, and are typically fielded annually.
+Each wave, we ask our Core questions as well as questions that pertain to a vertical theme.
+Core questions consist of topics pertaining to Daily Life, Social Justice, Values & Motivations, Demographics, Consumer Preferences, Media, and Politics & Advocacy.
+Vertical questions include Restaurants, Retail, Apparel, Home & Family, Food & Non-Alcoholic Beverages, Alcohol & Tobacco & Marijuana, Automotive, Financial Services & Insurance, Technology & Telecom, Travel & Hospitality, and are typically fielded annually.

-So how do we know 14,000 things about 230 million U.S. consumers?
-It starts with a Human.
+So how do we know so much about 230 million U.S. consumers?
+It starts with our survey.

 We ask questions to discover why people do what they do.
 We then combine survey answers with anonymous online behavioral data to form our ground truth that power our deterministic predictive models.